Cerebellum-Network/cere-ddc-sdk-js/packages/file-storage/README.md

 Package for working with large data by splitting it to small pieces fixed size.

 Support commands:

 - `read` - read file as `Uint8Array` stream
 - `upload` - upload `Uint8Array` stream to DDC

 ## Example

-JS doesn't have stream standard, so we decided to follow [WHATWG Streams Standard](https://streams.spec.whatwg.org/).
-NodeJS can use implementation `ReadableStream` in package `stream/web` and browser can use from `dom` implementation.

 ### Setup